Erotic spanking: Pre 19th century

 One of the earliest depictions of erotic spanking is found in the Etruscan Tomb of the Whipping from the fifth century BC.

 Early sex manuals such as the Indian Kama Sutra (circa 400 BC), Indian Koka Shastra (ca. 1150 AD) and Arabic The Perfumed Garden (ca. 1400 AD) have among their recommendations the use of spanking to enhance sexual arousal.

-19th century
+19th century, western world

-An increase in interest in erotic spanking can be observed during the 19th century in the form of spanking literature and spanking photography, particularly in France and the United Kingdom.
+An increase in interest in erotic spanking can be observed during the 19th century in the form of spanking literature and spanking photography, particularly in France, the Netherlands and the United Kingdom.
 Numerous limited edition spanking novels were published, many of which are now classified as novellas.